MelaniePospisil/DiffMap/README.md

-To access the here implemented diffusion map functions, you need to add
+To access the Diffusion Map functions, you need to add: